shantanu-verma-salpro/HPScrapper/README.md

 ## 📄 License

-HBScraper is licensed under the [MIT](https://choosealicense.com/licenses/mit/)
+HPScraper is licensed under the [MIT](https://choosealicense.com/licenses/mit/)

 Acknowledgements
 This software uses the following libraries: